 - Whirlpool (Sixth Sense technology): Available on higher-end Whirlpool and KitchenAid models, monitors load balance, cycle efficiency, and temperature consistency with app-based alerts.

-What the Alerts Actually Mean — and When to Act
+What Predictive Maintenance Alerts Mean — and When to Act

 Receiving a push notification that your appliance has "detected an anomaly" is only useful if you know what to do with it.
 Here's a practical breakdown by alert type: